-Royal Purple Fabric from Biblical Era Discovered in Israel
+Royal Purple Fabric Items from Biblical Era Discovered in Israel

 “The colour immediately attracted our attention, but we found it hard to believe that we had found true purple from such an ancient period”.

-The ongoing excavation work has been revealing all sort of treasures in the Timna Valley, which lies between Jerusalem and the Red Sea.
+Ongoing excavation work has been revealing all sorts of treasures in the Timna Valley, which lies between Jerusalem and the Red Sea.
 Timna hosts ancient copper mines, thought to have belonged to King Solomon at one point,2 and today you can visit a life-size model of the Tabernacle there.
 Which turns out to be not an insignificant detail, as we shall see.

 When purple is more precious than gold